List of The Sopranos characters: Johnny Sack

 John Sacrimoni, better known as Johnny Sack, is played by Vincent Curatola.
 He was the longtime underboss of Carmine Lupertazzi, the boss of the Brooklyn-based Lupertazzi crime family.
 Until he received a severance package, he operated largely out of Essany Scaffolding.
 Until incarcerated, Sacrimoni resided on a comfortable estate in North Caldwell, New Jersey.
 As underboss, he handled political payoffs and bid-rigging for the Lupertazzi organization, he also often acted as an intermediary in the dealings between the DiMeo and Lupertazzi crime families.

 As underboss, Johnny was considered a calm and pragmatic man.
 He maintained friendship with Tony Soprano and several other members of the DiMeo crime family, such as Paulie Gaultieri and Ralph Cifaretto.
 Johnny was deeply in love with his obese wife Virginia "Ginny" Sacrimoni, and never slept with another woman.
 Johnny had two daughters with Ginny, Allegra and Catherine.

 Johnny cultivated a friendship with Paulie Gualtieri, making use of him as a source of information about the Soprano family business.
 The relationship began when Paulie felt sidelined by Tony over the Esplanade construction project and proved most fruitful when Paulie was imprisoned in 2002 — a time when he felt particularly neglected by his friends.

 Johnny lied to Paulie — telling him that Carmine held him in high regard and often asked about him.
 He also implied that, should Tony be removed from his position as boss of the family by New York, then Carmine would place Paulie as his replacement.
 This encouraged Paulie to place more faith in his friendship with Johnny than in the loyalty of his friends in the Soprano crime family.
 Through Paulie, Johnny learned about Tony's Frelinghuysen Avenue property windfall and HUD scam — allowing the Lupertazzi crime family to demand a piece of the action because their mutual interests made both projects possible.

 While incarcerated, Paulie also informed Johnny of a remark that Ralph had made concerning his wife Ginny - joking that she "had a 90 pound mole removed off her ass".
 Johnny was beyond furious, and demanded permission from his boss Carmine to kill Ralph as revenge.
 Carmine however, mindful of Ralph's role in the Esplanade project, refused, offering to tax Ralph instead.
 Johnny would have none of it, and after subsequent attempts at negotiating a compromise with Tony Soprano failed, Carmine privately encouraged Tony to organise a hit on his own underboss.
 At the same time, Johnny ordered his men to assassinate Ralph, without Carmine's knowledge.
 However, on the day that Johnny and Ralph were to be murdered, Johnny had a last minute change of heart.
-He called off the hit on Ralph and reached out to Tony to bury the hatchet, unknowingly saving his own life in the process.
+He called off the hit on Ralph and contacted to Tony to bury the hatchet, unknowingly saving his own life in the process.